AppSecure-nrw/security-belts/blue/basic-scan.md

 # Basic Scan

+## Activities

-Use dynamic security scanning tools to find security vulnerabilities in all components of your product.
+- Use dynamic security scanning tools to find security vulnerabilities in all components of your developed software.

 ## Benefits